 What is the Difference Between the Real and the Imaginary?

-What do we mean when we say that something is “real as opposed to “imaginary?
-If there were no difference between the meaning of real and the meaning of “imaginary, then “real and “imaginary would have the same meaning—and this is absurd.
-When we judge X to be “real, we simultaneously judge X to not be “imaginary; and when we judge Y to be “imaginary, we simultaneously judge Y to not be “real.
-But what actually constitutes this difference between the “real and the imaginary; and what are their respective meanings?
+What do we mean when we say that something is “real” as opposed to “imaginary?”
+If there were no difference between the meaning of “real” and the meaning of “imaginary,” then “real” and “imaginary” would have the same meaning—and this is absurd.
+When we judge X to be “real,” we simultaneously judge X to not be “imaginary;” and when we judge Y to be “imaginary,” we simultaneously judge Y to not be “real.”
+But what actually constitutes this difference between the “real” and the “imaginary;” and what are their respective meanings?
 We must now attempt to answer these questions.

 Before proceeding further, we must address some anticipated objections.
 A would-be objector might reply with the following:

-The difference between the “real and the “imaginary simply consists in the fact that the “real is “real and the “imaginary is “imaginary.
-The “real is not “imaginary and the “imaginary is not “real.
-This, and this alone, is the difference between the “real and the “imaginary.
-To be “real simply means to not be “imaginary; and to be “imaginary simply means to not be “real.
-This, and this alone, is the meaning of “real and “imaginary.
+The difference between the “real” and the “imaginary” simply consists in the fact that the “real” is “real” and the “imaginary” is “imaginary.”
+The “real” is not “imaginary” and the “imaginary” is not “real.”
+This, and this alone, is the difference between the “real” and the “imaginary.”
+To be “real” simply means to not be “imaginary;” and to be “imaginary” simply means to not be “real.”
+This, and this alone, is the meaning of “real” and “imaginary.”

 Let's briefly examine this objection from our would-be objector.
-Our initial questions had to do with (a) what constitutes the difference between the “real and the “imaginary, and (b) what we mean by “real when we judge something to be “real, and what we mean by “imaginary when we judge something to be “imaginary.
-To reply, as our would-be objector does, that the difference between the “real and the “imaginary merely lies in the fact that the “real" is “real and the “imaginary is “imaginary is to do nothing but utter barren tautologies.
-Obviously the “real is “real and the “imaginary is “imaginary; but such statements tell us nothing about either (a) what constitutes the difference between the “real and the “imaginary, or (b) the meanings of “real and “imaginary.
-Indeed, such a move is nothing other than a restatement of the very problem we are trying to answer.
-As Mary Whiton Calkins would say, our would-be objector’s responses are as illuminating as the following excerpt from Oliver Herford’s An Alphabet of Celebrities:
+Our initial questions had to do with (a) what constitutes the difference between the “real” and the “imaginary,” and (b) what we mean by “real” when we judge something to be “real,” and what we mean by “imaginary” when we judge something to be “imaginary.”
+To reply, as our would-be objector does, that the difference between the “real” and the “imaginary” merely lies in the fact that the “real" is “real” and the “imaginary” is “imaginary” is to do nothing but utter barren tautologies.
+Obviously the “real” is “real” and the “imaginary” is “imaginary;” but such statements tell us nothing about either (a) what constitutes the difference between the “real” and the “imaginary,” or (b) the meanings of “real” and “imaginary.”
+Indeed, such a move is nothing other than a restatement of the

 Furthermore, our would-be objector has ensnared himself in a dilemma.
-If someone were to ask him if X is “real, our would-be objector could only reply with the following: X is “real if X is not “imaginary.
-And, if that same person were to press our would-be objector further by asking him if X is “imaginary, our would-be objector could only reply with the following: X is “imaginary if X is not “real.
+If someone were to ask him if X is “real,” our would-be objector could only reply with the following: X is “real” if X is not “imaginary.”
+And, if that same person were to press our would-be objector further by asking him if X is “imaginary,” our would-be objector could only reply with the following: X is “imaginary” if X is not “real.”
 How illuminating.
 None of our would-be objector’s responses answer the questions asked of him.
-None of his answers shed light on either the constitutive differences between, or the meanings of, the “real and the “imaginary.
+None of his answers shed light on either the constitutive differences between, or the meanings of, the “real” and the “imaginary.”
 Furthermore, our would-be objector’s responses result in a vacuous vicious circle.
-If someone neither knew the meaning of “real nor the meaning of “imaginary, then, based on our would-be objector’s responses, it would be impossible—in principlefor this person to ever (a) come to an understanding of what constitutes the difference between the “real and the “imaginary, (b) come to an understanding of the meaning of “real and the meaning of “imaginary, and (c) come to know whether X was “real or “imaginary.
+If someone neither knew the meaning of “real” nor the meaning of “imaginary,” then, based on our would-be objector’s responses, it would be impossible—in principle—for this person to ever (a) come to an understanding of what constitutes the difference between the “real” and the “imaginary,” (b) come to an understanding of the meaning of “real” and the meaning of “imaginary,” and (c) come to know whether X was “real” or “imaginary.”

 Now, our would-be objector might try to clarify his previous responses in the following way:

-The difference between the “real and the “imaginary is that what is “real actually “exists, while what is “imaginary does not actually “exist.
+The difference between the “real” and the “imaginary” is that what is “real” actually “exists,” while what is “imaginary” does not actually “exist.”
 With this clarification in mind, my previous answers are vindicated.
-If someone were to ask me if X is “real or “imaginary, then I would simply reply that X is “real if X actually “exists, and that X is “imaginary if X does not actually “exist.
+If someone were to ask me if X is “real” or “imaginary,” then I would simply reply that X is “real” if X actually “exists,” and that X is “imaginary” if X does not actually “exist.”

 Unfortunately, our would-be objector has stumbled into self-contradiction.
-He is maintaining that (a) something is “real if it exists within Space and Time, and (b) something is “imaginary if it does not exist within Space and Time.
-However, it immediately follows from these two positions that Space and Time would be “imaginary and not “real unless Space and Time existed within Space and Timeand this is absurd.
+He is maintaining that (a) something is “real” if it exists within Space and Time, and (b) something is “imaginary” if it does not exist within Space and Time.
+However, it immediately follows from these two positions that Space and Time would be “imaginary” and not “real” unless Space and Time existed within Space and Time—and this is absurd.
 However, even if our would-be objector embraced the absurdity of saying that Space and Time existed within Space and Time, he would run into another problem.
-Ex hypothesi, Space(1) and Time(1) would be “imaginary and not “real unless Space(1) and Time(1) existed within Space(2) and Time(2).
-However, Space(1) and Time(1) could not exist within Space(2) and Time(2) unless Space(2) and Time(2) were “real and not “imaginary.
-After all, something “real cannot exist within something “imaginary.
-But, ex hypothesi, Space(2) and Time(2) would be “imaginary and not “real if Space(2) and Time(2) did not exist within Space(3) and Time(3).
-However, Space(2) and Time(2) could not exist within Space(3) and Time(3) unless Space(3) and Time(3) were “real and not “imaginary.
-But, ex hypothesi, Space(3) and Time(3) would be “imaginary and not “real if Space(3) and Time(3) did not exist within Space(4) and Time(4).
+Ex hypothesi, Space(1) and Time(1) would be “imaginary” and not “real” unless Space(1) and Time(1) existed within Space(2) and Time(2).
+However, Space(1) and Time(1) could not exist within Space(2) and Time(2) unless Space(2) and Time(2) were “real” and not “imaginary.”
+After all, something “real” cannot exist within something “imaginary.”
+But, ex hypothesi, Space(2) and Time(2) would be “imaginary” and not “real” if Space(2) and Time(2) did not exist within Space(3) and Time(3).
+However, Space(2) and Time(2) could not exist within Space(3) and Time(3) unless Space(3) and Time(3) were “real” and not “imaginary.”
+But, ex hypothesi, Space(3) and Time(3) would be “imaginary” and not “real” if Space(3) and Time(3) did not exist within Space(4) and Time(4).
 And so on and so on.
-Based upon our would-be objector’s positions, a vicious infinite regress would have to come to an end for Space and Time to be “real and not “imaginary; and such a completion is, of course, impossible.
-Therefore, it is not the case that the difference between the “real and the “imaginary lies in the fact that the “real exists within Space and Time, whilst the “imaginary does not exist within Space and Time.
+Based upon our would-be objector’s positions, a vicious infinite regress would have to come to an end for Space and Time to be “real” and not “imaginary;” and such a completion is, of course, impossible.
+Therefore, it is not the case that the difference between the “real” and the “imaginary” lies in the fact that the “real” exists within Space and Time, whilst the “imaginary” does not exist within Space and Time.

 We have hitherto disposed of several conceptions as to the difference between the “real” and the “imaginary.”
 They are the following:

-• The difference between the “real” and the “imaginary” simply consists in the fact that the “real” is “real” and the “imaginary” is “imaginary.”
+- The difference between the “real” and the “imaginary” simply consists in the fact that the “real” is “real” and the “imaginary” is “imaginary.”
 The “real” is not “imaginary” and the “imaginary” is not “real.”

-• The difference between the “real” and the “imaginary” is that what is “real” actually “exists,” while what is “imaginary” does not actually “exist.”
+- The difference between the “real” and the “imaginary” is that what is “real” actually “exists,” while what is “imaginary” does not actually “exist.”

-• The difference between the “real” and the “imaginary” lies in the fact that the “real” exists within Space and Time, whilst the “imaginary” does not exist within Space and Time.
+- The difference between the “real” and the “imaginary” lies in the fact that the “real” exists within Space and Time, whilst the “imaginary” does not exist within Space and Time.

 With these mistaken conceptions disposed of, we must now search for clues as to the genuine nature of the difference between the “real” and the “imaginary.”
 Unfortunately, the question as to the nature of the “real,” in contradistinction to the “imaginary,” is—like any other perennial question—not easy.
 As such, the question must be unraveled and approached from one particular angle at a time.
 Because of this, I will first limit myself to investigating only one specific region and concentrate on how the difference between “real” and “imaginary” plays out therein; then, I will investigate Reality as such.
 The first area of investigation will be the sphere of materiality.